Adidas CEO vows to stay on, admits mistakes - paper

 Hainer said the world's second-biggest sportswear group was fighting back, launching the biggest marketing campaign in the company's history in February with a particular focus on the key U.S. market, even if "there are no overnight solutions there".

-Helped by the 2014 soccer World Cup and the victory of the German team Adidas sponsors, Hainer said soccer sales had reached a record 2.1 billion euros ($2.4 billion), ahead of his 2 billion target.
+Helped by the 2014 football World Cup and the victory of the German team Adidas sponsors, Hainer said football sales had reached a record 2.1 billion euros (1.5 billion pounds), ahead of his 2 billion target.

 (Reporting by Emma Thomasson; editing by David Clarke)